 - Male subjects must agree to use a latex condom during sexual contact with females of childbearing potential while participating in the study and for at least 90 days following discontinuation from the study even if he has undergone a successful vasectomy

-- All study participants in the United States (US) must be consented to and registered into the mandatory Revlimid REMS program and be willing and able to comply with the requirements of Revlimid REMS
+- All study participants in the United States (US) and the European Union (EU) countries (excluding Poland) must be consented to and registered into the mandatory Revlimid Risk Evaluation and Mitigation (REMS) program and be willing and able to comply with the requirements of Revlimid REMS

 - Subjects must comply with pregnancy prevention and counseling